keboola/connection-docs/flows/index.md

 First you need to decide what exactly you want your flow to do, meaning **what tasks** should be executed.
 Then you decide in **what order** you want them to run.
 And finally, you will determine **when** you want the entire flow to be executed and **how often**.
 There are notifications for you to choose from to help you oversee the entire process.

-You can create data flows by dragging and dropping the components together on a single screen using the **Flow Builder** feature.
-With it, even scheduling and automating your data pipelines takes just a button click.
-Let us show you how to organize individual tasks into steps, set up notifications, and schedule the execution of your flow.

 ## What is the Flow Builder?
+Using the **Flow Builder** feature, you can create data flows by dragging and dropping the components together on a single screen.
+Even scheduling and automating your data pipelines takes just a few button clicks.

-This feature enables you to do the following:
+The builder enables you to do the following:

 - View your multi-step data pipeline in a single browser window, which is especially helpful when your data pipeline is complex.
 - Create your flows no data engineering skills.